Ahmadjan-prog/Ahmadjan-demo/README.md

 # Ahmadjan-demo
-this is my first Repository
+This is my first Repository
+Author- Ahmad Jan